-Secondary material means the material as defined in §241.2 of this chapter.
+Secondary material means the material as defined in § 241.2 of this chapter.

-Shutdown means the period in which cessation of operation of a boiler or process heater is initiated for any purpose.
-Shutdown begins when the boiler or process heater no longer supplies useful thermal energy (such as heat or steam) for heating, cooling, or process purposes and/or generates electricity or when no fuel is being fed to the boiler or process heater, whichever is earlier.
-Shutdown ends when the boiler or process heater no longer supplies useful thermal energy (such as steam or heat) for heating, cooling, or process purposes and/or generates electricity, and no fuel is being combusted in the boiler or process heater.
+Shutdown means the cessation of operation of a boiler or process heater for any purpose.
+Shutdown begins either when none of the steam from the boiler is supplied for heating and/or producing electricity, or for any other purpose, or at the point of no fuel being fired in the boiler or process heater, whichever is earlier.
+Shutdown ends when there is no steam and no heat being supplied and no fuel being fired in the boiler or process heater.